MonoGame/MonoGame/Documentation/articles/getting_started/5_adding_basic_code.md

 # Adding Basic Code

-This tutorial will go over adding basic logic to your game, continuing where [Adding Content](4_adding_content.md) left off.
+This tutorial will go over adding basic logic to your game, continuing from where [Adding Content](4_adding_content.md) left off.

 ---